 When you submit an application, a copy of your submission will be sent to the email you provide.
 This email may go to SPAM, so please check there if you do not see it in your main inbox.

-Grantees will be selected 9 times per year during the 3rd week of each month – starting in April 2022 and ending in December 2022.
+- Grantees will be selected 10 times per year during the 3rd week of each month – starting in February 2023 and ending in December 2023.
 If selected, applicants will be contacted by email.
 A grantee (individual or organization) may only receive one grant between January to December of the current calendar year

 - Destination: Home will purchase the tech items on behalf of the individual grantee and facilitate item pickup.
 Grantee organizations will be issued a check to purchase the tech items

-- An application will be considered active and eligible for funding for three months, including the month of submission and following consecutive months (e.g., April, May and June)
+- An application will be considered active and eligible for funding unless otherwise notified

 For Support & Questions

 If you have questions and/or need support filling out the application, please contact Maureen Damrel at (408) 314-5032 (call or text) or Maureen@destinationhomesv.org.